sebkaster/CarND-Traffic-Sign-Classifier-Project/writeup.md

 You can find the new images in the folder _new-test-images_.

+* _test1.jpg_: Computer animation of the right ahead traffic sign.

+* _test2.jpg_: Damaged Ahead only image.

+* _test3.jpg_: Approximately bottum-up view of the go straight or left traffic sign.

+* _test4.jpg_: Different style of the children crossing traffic sign.

+* _test5.jpg_: Slightly covered image of a no entry traffic sign.

+* _test6.jpg_: Speed Limit 120 km/h traffic sign represented by lights.
+Quiet common on the german Autobahn (highway).

 #### 2. Model's predictions on these new traffic signs.

 Here are the results of the prediction: